Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Proof of Theorem

-Arguing as in \cite[Proposition 48]{acws}, we conclude that the spheres $\{\Sigma(\lambda):\lambda>\lambda_0\}$ form a foliation of the complement of a compact set provided that $\lambda_0>1$ is sufficiently large. \\ Next, recall from \eqref{MC expansion} that Moreover, there holds
+It follows that the spheres $\{\Sigma(\lambda):\lambda>\lambda_0\}$ form a smooth foliation of the complement of a compact set provided that $\lambda_0>1$ is sufficiently large. \\ Next, recall from \eqref{MC expansion} that Arguing as in the derivation of \eqref{MC expansion} using \eqref{u estimate}, we see that

 It follows that $\lambda\mapsto H(\Sigma(\lambda)) $ is strictly decreasing on $(\lambda_0,\infty)$ provided that $\lambda_0>1$ is sufficiently large. \\ Recall from \eqref{stability} that $\Sigma(\lambda)$ is stable if and only if